lookit/lookit-docs/docs/source/celery_tasks.rst

 The container is started passing several environment variables.
 It installs python3 and several other dependencies with ``apt-get``.
-Then it installs yarn, and ember-cli@2.8 globally with npm.
+Then it installs yarn, bower, and ember-cli@2.8 globally with npm.
 Next it mounts the ``ember-build/checkouts`` directory to ``/checkouts`` inside the container and the ``ember-build/deployments`` directory to ``/deployments`` inside the container.
 It copies